ChristianKowalczyk/ChristianKowalczyk/README.md

 Currently working as a software engineer for a fast food company

-I like movies, fashion, deli iced coffee, and websites

 My favorite movies are
 - Wanda (1970)
 - Old Joy